 Conzon, Vanessa & Poonam Zantye.
 “Control and Autonomy.”
 (In-press for the Handbook of Organizational Control)

-Select Working Papers and Works in Progress
+Select Working Papers

 Conzon, Vanessa.
 “Leniency, Organizational Failure, and Hegemonic Masculinity.”

 Conzon, Vanessa.
-“Temporal and Spatial Autonomy.”
+“Temporal Autonomy and Spatial Autonomy.”

 Cameron, Lindsey, Conzon, Vanessa, & Laura Lam.
 “Inequality in Platforms.”